-Breisach was our first stop on our week-long cruise from Basel to Amsterdam.
-Lying near the southern end of the Rhine River, it is known as the “Gateway to the Black Forest,” and it’s a popular spot on any Rhine River cruise.
+The first stop of our week-long cruise from Basel to Amsterdam was the “Gateway to the Black Forest,” Breisach.
+Lying near the southern end of the Rhine River, it’s a popular spot on every Rhine River cruise.

 St. Peter’s Monastery

-The first stop on our tour was the town of St. Peter in the Black Forest.
+Our first stop was the town of St. Peter in the Black Forest.
 That’s the actual name of the town, not a description of where it is.

-Either way, it has been rebuilt a few times due to a few disastrous fires.
-The most distinctive feature is the onion domes atop the two towers; they were built in 1720.
+Either way, it has been rebuilt a few times, thanks to a few disastrous fires.
+Its most distinctive feature is the onion domes atop the two towers; they were built in 1720.

 The monks moved out of the abbey in the early 1800s.
 These days it houses the largest theological library in Germany.
 The library is a working library with a precious collection of books so it is not open to the public.